Peter Leon is a partner and head of Webber Wentzel’s Mining Sector Group.

-Named as a legal expert in mining by Legal Experts: Europe, Middle East and Africa (a legal business report for Legal 500) in 2011 and 2012.
+Named as a legal expert in mining by Legal Experts: Europe, Middle East and Africa (a legal business report for Legal 500) in 2011 - 2013.

 Named as one of the world's leading mining lawyers in The International Who's Who of Mining Lawyers 2006-2013.